davenquinn/cesium-vector-provider/README.md

 ## Current limitations and areas of future development

-**Note:** As of version `2.0.0`, many of the initial issues with this module have been resolved, or have a clear roadmap to a solution.
+**Note:** As of version `2.0.0`, many of the initial issues with this module have been resolved, or have a clear roadmap to resolution.
+Notably, the module _no longer uses a custom fork_ of Maplibre GL JS.
+It does still use an outdated version (`2.0.0.pre6`) and internal APIs, though.
 Future updates will focus on adding label support, as well as reactivity, fidelity, and efficiency.

-- Tthis module uses a custom fork of Maplibre GL JS, but we are in the process of minimizing differences in hopes of merging with the upstream project.
 - Vector tile rendering currently uses a tile-based backend (separate renders are conducted for each map tile requested by Cesium).
 This is inefficient, yields pixelated output, and is ineffective for dynamically modifying the map (e.g., for filtering).